Managing Lawns and Turfgrass

 Spring seeding techniques vary depending on which month your spring seeding occurs.
 The old remedy of seeding before a snowfall does have some credibility if done at the right time of late winter or early spring.
 This procedure will work from late January through February if there is an excellent chance of getting the seed down to the soil surface.
 Melting snow will mud-in the seed just enough to achieve germination.
 Although this is not usually the best procedure, germination rates should be high enough to improve a thinned stand of turfgrass.

-A second option is to broadcast seed (half rate, two directions) on mostly bare soil that may have been tilled or loosened the previous fall.
-This can be done through February when weather conditions are still likely to include a series of freezing and thawing periods.
-Freezing and thawing of bare soil develops small, ice-forming peaks and ridges in the soil surface that create cracks and crevices where the seed can fall and eventually be covered with soil.
-Germination rates for this type of seeding is good.
+A second option is to broadcast seed (at a half rate in two directions) on mostly bare soil that may have been tilled or loosened the previous fall.
+This broadcasting can be done through February when weather conditions are still likely to include a series of freezing and thawing periods.
+Freezing and thawing of bare soil develops small ice-forming peaks and ridges in the soil surface that create cracks and crevices into which the seed can fall and eventually be covered with soil.
+This type of seeding has good germination rates.
 It also allows seed to establish early, which offers some competition against summer annual grasses and broadleaves.

-If you want to avoid the need for complete tillage in spring, another spring seeding option is to use a power-seeder or slit-seeder.
-These can be used for complete renovation jobs or for partial renovations on thinned out areas of your lawn.
-These seeders plant seed into a powder seedbed or into shallow furrows on 3-inch centers.
-They should achieve good seed to soil contact, which is the most effective way to get complete seed germination.
+If you want to avoid the need for complete tillage in spring, another spring seeding option is to use a power seeder or slit-seeder.
+These seeders can be used for complete renovation jobs or for partial renovations on thinned out areas of your lawn.
+They plant seed into a powdery seedbed or into shallow furrows on 3-inch centers.
+They should achieve good seed-to-soil contact, which is the most effective way to get complete seed germination.
 These procedures generally do not require the use of straw.

-Keep in mind that spring seeding will not allow the use of many preemergent herbicides (crabgrass preventers) for annual grass control, however there are two that are available.
+Keep in mind that spring seeding will not allow the use of many preemergent herbicides (crabgrass preventers) for annual grass control; however, two are available.
 Tupersan (siduron) can be applied at any time seed is planted, but it is best with applications during the last week of March through the first two weeks of April.
-It is the only preemergent herbicide to controll annual grassy weeds that can be applied the same day as seeding.
+It is the only preemergent herbicide to control annual grassy weeds that can be applied the same day as seeding.

-Dimension (dithiopyr) is a product that can be used for annual grass control (crabgrass, foxtails, etc.) after a new stand of grass has had two mowings.
+Dimension (dithiopyr) can be used for annual grass control (crabgrass, foxtails, etc.) after a new stand of grass has had two mowings.
 Grass seed planted early (March 1) could possibly receive two mowings by mid-April, thus allowing for an application of Dimension at that time.
 Many other preemergent products require the grass to be well established before their use.
+Both Tupersan and Dimension need to be watered in with 1/4 to 1/2 inch of water.

-Both preemergent products (Tupersan and Dimension) need to be watered in with about one-half inch of water.
-Before germination, water conservatively if periodic spring rains keep the soil moist.
-The first two weeks are the most critical.
+For grass seed germination, water conservatively if periodic spring rains keep the soil moist.
+The first two weeks are the most crucial.
 Always prevent puddles and runoff.
 Watering can be reduced once the seed begins to germinate and root.

 Sodding cool-season turfgrasses

-The soil should be prepared as indicated above (rocks and debris removed, to desirable grade, powdery on the surface).
-A good starter fertilizer (e.g., 10-24-18) should be applied before laying the sod at a rate of 1 pound of nitrogen per 1,000 square feet.
+The soil should be prepared as indicated above: rocks and debris removed, desirable grade, and powdery on the surface.
+Before laying the sod, apply a good starter fertilizer, such as 10-24-18, at a rate of 1 pound of nitrogen per 1,000 square feet.
 Soil should be slightly moist when sod is laid.
 Irrigate the newly sodded lawn heavily on the first watering to soak through the sod and wet the top 1 to 2 inches of the soil.
-This can be easily checked by pulling back a piece of sod and observing.
-Water frequently enough to keep the sod moist — do not keep the sod and soil saturated.
-You should be able to walk on the sod without sinking in or making foot-marks.
-Sod transplanted to a well-prepared soil should begin to knit horizontally with adjacent pieces and root down within 1 to 2 weeks.
-This depends on the thickness of the sod and weather conditions.
+You can easily check the depth by pulling back a piece of sod and observing.
+Water often enough to keep the sod moist — do not keep the sod and soil saturated.
+You should be able to walk on the sod without sinking in or making footprints.
+Sod transplanted to a well-prepared soil should begin to knit horizontally with adjacent pieces and root down within one to two weeks.
+The timing depends on the thickness of the sod and weather conditions.
 Overwatering and underwatering are usually the primary reasons for sod failure.

 Establishing warm-season turfgrasses